 Elise has become my official cracker-making helper and #1 taste taster and she loves them!
-I couldn’t even take these photos without her reaching into the sweet potato crackers and dipping her little hand into my shot…
+I couldn’t even take these photos without her reaching into the sweet potato crackers bowl and dipping her little hand into my shot…

 Once you make these easy, healthy-esque sweet potato crackers, you’ll be floored at how few ingredients are in a box of store-bought crackers.
 You’re truly paying for packaging.

-I found this sweet potato crackers recipe from the North Carolina Sweet Potato Commission and tinkered and tested and made some ingredient changes to make it a little more kid-friendly as well as adapt the instructions for my KitchenAid Mixer.
-They’re so good …you can’t even tell these crackers have vegetables in them.
+I found a sweet potato crackers recipe from the North Carolina Sweet Potato Commission and tinkered and tested and made some ingredient changes.
+These kid-friendly sweet potato crackers so good …you can’t even tell these crackers have vegetables in them.
 I love eating them, and my little recipe taster Elise totally agrees.

 1-1/2 to 2 cups all-purpose flour

 1 teaspoon salt

 3 tablespoons organic unsalted butter (or solid coconut oil)